behave/behave.example/README.rst

 behave.example: Examples and Tutorials
 ==============================================================================

-:Date: 2013-04-08
+:Date: 2013-11-09
 :Category: BDD, testing
 :License:  BSD

 `behave`_ is a BDD test framework and cucumber-clone for Python.
 This project provides tutorials and examples how to use `behave`_.
-It should extend the otherwise excellent document of `behave`_.
+It should extends the excellent documentation of `behave`_.

 SEE ALSO:
   * https://github.com/jenisys/behave.example